If we continue, the quotation on our collective tombstone will be: This species did not understand exponential growth. - Daniel Christian Wahl

 Mallorca Now #

-We also see the devastating effects of uncontrolled tourism to the Islands with more than 20+ million people annually visiting Mallorca.
+We also watched the devastating effects of uncontrolled tourism to the Islands with more than 20+ million people annually visiting Mallorca.
+Now, with a massive reduction in tourism and no cruise ships, we have dolphins entertaining us in the ports and clearer waters than we've had in decades.
 The resident population hovers around 900,000 people with estimates for an additional 250,000 full-time residents within 10 years.
 While the island’s villages to the East are not populated year-round, the overcrowding in Palma and the Southwest of the island pushes resources beyond the scope of healthy regeneration.

 We at Affordable Mallorca care about our wonderful Planet Earth and love these islands.
 In our ULTIMATE GUIDE Sustainable Living, we introduce you to environmental projects, show you how and where you can volunteer to make a difference, how you can take action for more sustainable living and how we can all work together to reduce our carbon footprint and alter our lifestyle to reduce our environmental impact.
 Let's all join efforts and make this world a cleaner, safer place.